 Whether you are among the many companies sitting on a CRM database full of cold leads or have a steady influx of new subscribers, you should have a lead nurturing plan of attack to convert them all.
 Your database is full of potential customers and a virtually untouched goldmine of leads.

-This article will serve as a guide for CRM managers, copywriters, and content teams to formulate a data-driven plan of attack through lead nurturing emails for marketing automation.
+This article will serve as a guide for CRM managers, copywriters, sales, and content teams to formulate a data-driven plan of attack through lead nurturing emails for marketing automation.
+Note that you will need open lines of communication between your creative team and data administrators to implement most if not all of these steps.

 To be clear, my purpose in this article is not to convince you of the value of lead nurturing, suggest cool catch-phrases, or provide a business writing 101 tutorial.
-I plan to help you with a different perspective I’ve created on how to create effective lead nurturing campaigns using strategies that leverage CRM data points as well as buyer intent, user behaviors, lifecycle stages, and more.
+I plan to help you with a different perspective that I’ve designed for driving effective lead nurturing campaigns with strategies that leverage CRM data points as well as buyer intent, user behaviors, lifecycle stages, and more.
+These strategies can be leveraged for B2C or B2B email marketing to essentially any industry or vertical.
 We’ll use readily available sources of information from your CRM and analytics to “get to know” your contacts better.

-Using these methods will help you design better-targeted lead nurturing campaigns that make recipients feel like you are reading their minds!
-This will help to improve your open rates, engagement rates, and ultimately your conversion rates.
+Our driving goal will be to design better-targeted campaigns that make recipients feel like you are reading their minds!
+This helps you to improve open rates, engagement rates, and ultimately conversion rates.
 I want you to feel so empowered that after reading this article you will immediately kick your copywriters’ office door in and ask them “Why haven’t we been doing this?!”
 Tweet @ipullrankagency and @clinton_byrd if you do.

 Without further ado, here are the 10 data-driven steps to making amazing lead nurturing emails: